AOSSIE-Org/EduAid/README.md

 ### What's Next?
 Due to a restructuring in our project due to a change in the availability period of GPU for the project, we defer further experimentation and enhancements related to AI as a secondary task, and focus on the development of an application using the two wonderful models we have right now.
 Our next update will give you a glimpse of how Model A and Model B work in combination for the task of QnA generation.
 Stay tuned ;)

+## Update 4 (8/7/2023) [Demo of AI models]:

+We now have a script, `Testing/generate_qa.py` that one can use to generate questions and answers from a given PDF file!
+The steps are as follows:

+1. Request access to the models on our [Google Drive](https://drive.google.com/drive/folders/12Srtnl8zqjO3_MEP85t6X44alc7AGcol?usp=sharing) by either [email](mailto:prarabdhshukla@iitbhilai.ac.in) or by messaging on our [Discord](https://discord.com/channels/1022871757289422898/1073262393670504589) channel with your reason of use.

+2. Add your pdf file in the `Testing/data` directory

+3. Run `generate_qa.py`.
+It has the following cli arguments which need to be passed:

+    a. `--file_name`: This is the file name of the PDF file

+    b. `--save_dir` : This is the directory where the generated QnA is saved.
+By default it is the `Testing/qna` directory

+    c. `--save_as`: Name of the .txt file which will contain the generated QnA

+    d. `--num_pages`: This is the number of pages to read from the PDF

+    e. `--start_page` (optional): This is the page where the reading should start.
+By default it is 1

+### What's Next?
+Due to a restructuring in our project plan, we'll be focussing on the application development of this project first and defer further experimentation and enhancements in AI for now.
+Also, we are working on making the current models publicly available and will soon make the access restriction free.